RIPE Atlas in Latin America and the Caribbean

-Learn more about becoming a sponsor in the Become a RIPE Atlas Sponsor page.
+Learn more about becoming a sponsor at the Become a RIPE Atlas Sponsor page.

-An ambassador is someone who helps us distribute probes and expand the RIPE Atlas network so that the entire Internet community can benefit from the data we collect about Internet performance.
+An ambassador is someone who helps us distribute probes to expand the RIPE Atlas network so that the entire Internet community can benefit from the data we collect about Internet performance.

-Learn more about becoming an ambassador in the (Become a RIPE Atlas Ambassador page)[https://atlas.ripe.net/get-involved/become-a-ripe-atlas-ambassador/].
+Learn more about becoming an ambassador at the Become a RIPE Atlas Ambassador page: https://atlas.ripe.net/get-involved/become-a-ripe-atlas-ambassador/ .

-The platform is growing steadily at global level, with greater presence in Europe and North America.
-Increasing the project's presence in regions capable of hosting a higher number of measurement devices is part of the RIPE Atlas project's roadmap.
+The platform is growing steadily on a global level, with greater presence in Europe and North America.
+Increasing the project's presence in regions capable of hosting a higher number of measurement devices is part of the RIPE Atlas project roadmap.
 In collaboration with RIPE NCC, LACNIC is supporting the expansion of the RIPE Atlas network within Latin America and the Caribbean.